multividas/developers-multividas/docs/rest/introduction/errors.md

 # Error Handling

-Every error includes a code, the HTTP status code, a short detail, and an additional meta can be used to help the Multividas support team investigate in your error quickly.
+Every error includes a code, the HTTP status code, a short detail, and an additional meta can be used to help Multividas support team investigate in your error quickly.

 ## Error Types